 How did I (Dr. Kim) get into Acupuncture?

 It was an interesting journey!
-Back in 1993 I had been working in medical research (you can find my research on Pubmed) and thought acupuncture was type of voodoo medicine (thinking it wasn’t real) with placebo effect.
+Back in 1993 I had been working in medical research (you can find my research on Pubmed) and thought acupuncture was a type of voodoo medicine (thinking it wasn’t real) with a placebo effect.
 However, I had been riding horses and a huge farm, where they had very expensive show horses.
 When the horses would go lame the farm manager would call in an acupuncturist.
-I thought they were crazy, but also was curious wondering why.
+I thought they were crazy but also was curious wondering why.
 I’d observe the practitioner put needles in the horses and after she removed them the horse would get up and run off as if there was no more pain!
-It occurred to me that the horse doesn’t make up stories.
+It occurred to me that the horse doesn’t makeup stories.

 Years later, I discovered an ad for an acupuncture school called Tai Sophia Institute and decided to investigate.
 When I went there I observed treatments and was extremely impressed how it was totally different than doctor’s appointment and felt the patients were totally held (even though it was a group observing).
 It occurred to me that I really felt that was where I belonged and this was what I really wanted to do with my life.